Tropical ataxic neuropathy

-Tropical ataxic neuropathy (TAN, also known as Strachan-Scott Syndrome and prisoners of war neuropathy) is a disease or category of diseases that commonly causes disability and increases mortality.
+Tropical ataxic neuropathy (TAN, also known as Strachan-Scott syndrome and prisoners of war neuropathy) is a disease or category of diseases that commonly causes disability and increases mortality.
 The causes of TAN are not understood; there is no generally accepted treatment, and the reported outcomes are inconsistent.

 The disease affects poor tropical populations; there are no good statistics on how many people are affected worldwide, but in some populations, more than a quarter of people are affected.
 Malnutrition may play a role.

-Classification and signs and symptoms

 TAN is one of many tropical myeloneuropathies.
 It was first described in Jamaica in 1897, by postmortems of 510 cases; in 1959, it was dubbed "tropical ataxic neuropathy".
-The diagnostic criteria were defined in 1968.
-TAN is defined by "bilateral optic atrophy, bilateral sensory neural deafness, predominant posterior column involvement, and pyramidal tract myelopathy, with ataxic polyneuropathy".
-The classification of TAN is still not settled, and researchers disagree about it.